oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 A: There is no specific minimum number.
 Remember that quality is more important than quantity.
 It is better to submit a nontrivial PRs rather than a simple bug fix.
 Start with starter issues, then prioritize ones that are related to your project.

+**Q: What is the total number we'll accept?**

+A: As many as we think we'll succeed, though GSoC/Outreachy admins may impose quotas.

 ## GSoC Proposal Template

 When submitting a proposal, please use the provided [GSoC proposal template](https://docs.google.com/document/d/1C6OgWa5I2wTWYPLTOqoZMVvWrVQ10BGXbe4SNEBMu-s/edit).
 We will only consider proposals submitted using this template.